 In a departure from most journalist murder investigations in the Philippines, police moved quickly in the case, arresting Marlon Recamata, the alleged gunman, and several suspected accomplices.
 Recamata pleaded guilty in February 2011 and was sentenced to life in prison in May 2013.
 Recamata told the court he was paid the equivalent of US$250 for the slaying, according to news reports and the victim's family.

-An accomplice, Rodolfo Edrad, identified ex-Palawan provincial governor, Joel Reyes, and his brother, Marjo Reyes, former mayor of a small resort town, as having ordered the murder in retaliation for Ortega's reporting on local mining operations.
-In April 2013, an appellate court blocked efforts by the Department of Justice to arrest the Reyeses, saying the department was over-reaching, according to news reports.
-While the department appealed, the Reyeses reportedly fled.
+An accomplice, Rodolfo Edrad, identified ex-Palawan provincial governor, Joel Reyes, and his brother, Mario Reyes, former mayor of the resort town of Coron in northern Palawan, as having ordered the murder in retaliation for Ortega's reporting on local mining operations.
+A Department of Justice panel had dismissed murder charges against the Reyes brothers in 2011, but a second panel reversed that decision in March 2013, based on new evidence.
+The following month, an appellate court blocked efforts by the Department of Justice to arrest the Reyeses, saying the department was over-reaching, according to news reports.
+While the department appealed, the brothers went into hiding.